Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

           return args
   ```

-  At least the `FIXME` statements should be fixed before relasing the package.
+  At least the `FIXME` statements should be fixed before releasing the package.
 The Spack package recipe is written in Python so we can also do common Python magic here.

 - Spack has deduced a good number of information already.
     - We work with CMake